onqtam/headjack/docs/why/QUOTES_TO_FIX_LATER_WITH_INTERNET.md

 >
 > However, a challenge merely inspires or stimulates action, it does not impose it.
 The reason is that a complex situation will typically present many challenging phenomena, and the agent will not be able to act on all of them.
 For example, someone surfing the web typically encounters many pages that seem worth investigating, but obviously cannot read all of them.
 We may assume that an agent is intrinsically capable of choice, and that this choice will be determined partly by subjective preferences, partly by situational influences, partly by chance, i.e. intrinsically unpredictable, “random” fluctuations.
 Therefore, it is in general impossible to determine exactly how an agent will react to a situation, although it should be possible to derive statistical regularities about the most common choices.
 The implication for modeling is that an agent should not be represented as a deterministic automaton, but as a stochastic system, which may make different decisions in apparently identical cases, but where it is meaningful to specify conditional probabilities for the different choices, so that in a given condition e.g. 50% of agents can be expected to make choice A, 30% choice B, and 20% choice C.
 >
-> One of the reasons for this unpredictability is that agents have bounded rationality19: they normally never have all the information or cognitive abilities necessary to evaluate the different challenges.
+> One of the reasons for this unpredictability is that agents have bounded rationality: they normally never have all the information or cognitive abilities necessary to evaluate the different challenges.
 They, therefore have to make “informed guesses” about the best course of action to take.
 Moreover, assuming that similar agents tend to look for similar resources, it is worth making a choice different from the choice of the others, so as to avoid competition for scarce resources.
 In addition to positivity and negativity, other dimensions worth considering in order to compare challenges are:
 >
 > - prospect (in how far can the agent foresee the different aspects or implications of the challenge?),
 >